 Data that is suitable for model building using a specified algorithm.
 Data preparation often accounts for much of the time spent in a data mining project.
-Oracle Data Mining supports transformations binning, normalization, and missing value treatment.
-Oracle Data Mining can automatically perform algorithm-appropriate transformations when Automatic Data Transformation is enabled.
+Automatic Data Preparation greatly simplifies model development and deployment by automatically preparing the data for the algorithm.